 Electives: This is where teens can focus on areas of interest – it’s where homeschoolers can thrive in ways that teens in traditional school just don’t have the hours for!

 Also use electives to focus on your family priorities, like Bible Study, Life Skills, etc. Some of the specialized courses we have created for my high schoolers include Drawing, Music Theory, Film Studies, Animation, Lighting Design Technology, and more.

 I hope this list has served as a helpful Homeschooling 101 for you–simplifying your thinking about what to teach and when to teach it!

 Do you feel like you could use more help on your journey?
-Check out this fun surprise I have coming your way soon (sneak peek below!), and sign up for more details!
+I created a course that walks you through all of the steps above, and you can sign up for Homeschooling with Purpose anytime!

 When we lean into the freedom and flexibility homeschooling has to offer, we can craft a beautiful and highly individualized education that suits each child best, and sets them up well for wherever life may take them.